thesse1/webmethods-api-gateway-staging/README.md

 The key to proper DevOps is continuous integration and continuous deployment.
 Organizations use standard tools such as Jenkins, GitLab and Azure DevOps to design their integration and assuring continuous delivery.

-The API Gateway Staging solution includes two Azure DevOps build pipelines for deploying API projects from the Azure DevOps repository (or GitHub repository) to DESIGN, DEV, TEST and PROD environments and one pipeline for exporting API projects from DESIGN into the Azure DevOps repository (or GitHub repository).
+The API Gateway Staging solution includes two Azure DevOps build pipelines for deploying API projects from a Git repository to DESIGN, DEV, TEST and PROD environments and two pipelines for exporting API projects from DESIGN into the Git repository.

 In each deployment pipeline, the API Gateway assets configured in the API project will be imported on the BUILD environment (after cleaning it from remnants of the last deployment).
 For a deployment to DEV, TEST and PROD, it will then execute the API tests configured in the API project's APITest.json Postman test collection.
 If one of the tests fail, the deployment will be aborted.
 (No tests will be executed for deployments to DESIGN.)